clabrugere/portfolio-balance/README.md

 ![Portfolio balancer](static/portfolio_balancer.png "Portfolio balancer")

-Streamlit application I use to rebalance my portfolio of securities each time I credit cash to my brokerage account.
-It finds the (quasi)-optimal set of operations to match a target allocation given current portfolio state (owned shares, market prices) and of course, desired allocation, with the least amount of cash remaining (including my broker's fees).
+Streamlit application I use to rebalance my portfolio of securities (stocks and ETFs) each time I credit cash to my brokerage account.
+It finds the (quasi)-optimal set of operations to match a target allocation given current portfolio state (quantity, market prices) and of course, desired allocation, with the least amount of cash remaining (including my broker's fees).

 ## Installation